Ukraine war ‘a battle of ammo’ says NATO as it agrees huge arms deal

 Massive assault

-Russia launched its latest air assault against Ukraine on Tuesday.
-Five people were reported to have been killed in Kyiv and Kharkiv amid a massive barrage.
+Russia launched its latest air assault against Ukraine on Tuesday, killing at least seven people, according to the UN and Ukrainian authorities.

-Ukraine said that the air strikes included more than 40 ballistic, cruise, antiaircraft and guided missiles.
+Ukraine said that the air raids included more than 40 ballistic, cruise, antiaircraft and guided missiles, in what the United Nations said appeared to be the heaviest bombardment since early January, when hundreds of Ukrainian civilians were killed.

-At least 20 people were injured across the capital, including a 13-year-old boy, said Mayor Vitali Klitschko.
+The recent Russian bombardment was “an alarming reversal” of a trend last year that saw a drop in civilian casualties from Kremlin attacks, the UN said.

+More than 10,000 civilians have been killed and nearly 20,000 injured since Russia’s full-scale invasion in February 2022, the UN said.

+Tuesday’s onslaught in Kharkiv, in northeastern Ukraine, killed six people and injured 57, including eight children, the UN said.

-In Kharkiv, in northeast Ukraine, the onslaught injured 42 people as the missiles damaged around 30 residential buildings and shattered nearly a thousand apartment windows in icy weather, regional Gov. Oleh Syniehubov said.
+The missiles damaged about 30 residential buildings and shattered hundreds of windows in icy weather, regional governor Oleh Syniehubov said.

+Russia used S-300, Kh-32 and hypersonic Iskander missiles in the attack, he said.

+A five-storey apartment building appeared to have been directly hit by several missiles around dawn, the UN Human Rights Mission in Ukraine said in a statement.

+An unknown number of people were trapped in the rubble with the temperature falling to minus seven degrees Celsius (19 degrees Fahrenheit), said Kharkiv Mayor Ihor Terekhov.

-Lying about 30km (19 miles) from the border with Russia, Kharkiv has often felt the brunt of Russia’s winter campaign of air strikes that commonly hit civilian areas.
+Kharkiv, about 30 kilometres (18 miles) from the border, has often felt the brunt of Russia’s winter campaign of long-range attacks that often hit civilian areas.

-However, the Russian Ministry of Defence insisted that the strikes had targeted facilities that produce missiles, ammunition and explosives.
-It reiterated previous assertions that it does not aim at civilian targets.

-It added that its air defence systems had shot down 56 Ukrainian drones and a HIMARS multiple launch rocket system (MLRS) projectile in the past 24 hours over Ukraine’s Russian-held regions of Luhansk and Donetsk, as well as the Zaporizhia and Kherson regions.
+Four districts of Kyiv came under an attack that injured at least 20 people, including a 13-year-old boy, according to Mayor Vitalii Klitschko.
+Officials corrected initial reports that a civilian had been killed in the capital, saying the wounded person was hospitalised on life support.

+UN staff visited a Kyiv neighbourhood with a damaged residential building, a school, a sports centre and a kindergarten.